mattiagaggi/3D-Pose-Estimator---MSc_project/README.md

     (Download the SMPL model files [here](http://smplify.is.tue.mpg.de/downloads).
     Here we use the neutral model

     -  Install all the prerequisites.
-This can be done using the command conda create --name ** ENV_NAME ** --file requirements.txt This will not install packages installed using pip so you might need to do:
+This can be done using the command:

+            conda create --name ** ENV_NAME ** --file requirements.txt

+    This will not install packages installed using pip so you might need to do:

             pip install chumpy    #used for the SMPL model

             pip install neural-renderer-pytorch

     Alternatively you can recreate the environment from requirements.yml, although that will give an error when encountering the pip packages